The Lithium Mining Market

 Lithium Compounds in the Market

 In addition to these key compounds, spodumene concentrate is widely used as a feedstock for producing both lithium carbonate and hydroxide.
-Lithium chloride also plays a role, though to a lesser extent, particularly in specific niche applications like air treatment and lubricating greases.
+Lithium chloride also plays a role, although to a lesser extent, particularly in specific niche applications such as air treatment and lubricating greases.

 Usage |